insomnes/gopyvenv/README.md

 Hooks and needed environment variables can be found in `config/zsh.inc.dist` or `config/bash.inc.dist`

 # How it works?
-Binary will return specific command on new instances of zsh or change directory based on current venv status.
+Binary will return specific command on new instances of shell or change directory based on current venv status.

 ## No venv is active